magisterquis/zipbombserver/README.md

 ### HTTP Server
 The HTTP server serves up HTTP requests.
 Aside from the body causing clients a bit of trouble, it is a nearly totally unremarkable HTTP server.
-It's not a bad idea to put it behind a reverse proxy (like relayd or nginx) to perform TLS termination.
+HTTPS can be served with the `-https` flag, using the `-cert` and `-key` flags.

 ### FastCGI
 To better integrate with existing setups, zipbombserver can serve FastCGI